tracer0tong/llm-safety-guards/README.md

 # Code Security Vulnerability Detection

-A demo of machine learning-based system for detecting security vulnerabilities in Python code snippets.
+A machine learning-based system for detecting security vulnerabilities in Python code snippets.
 This project uses a fine-tuned GPT-2 model to classify code into different vulnerability categories, helping developers identify potential security issues in their code.

 ## Features